 Master’s in Communication in Idaho

 The state also boasts a solid market for communications professionals.
-Everyone from AmeriCorps to the Idaho Power Company is looking for marketing and communications professionals and they are willing to pay upwards of $100,000 for the right candidate.
+Everyone from AmeriCorps to the Idaho Power Company is looking for marketing and communications professionals who are willing to pay upwards of $100,000 for the right candidate.
 Even the state and some of its other universities are looking for competent communications professionals and marketing coordinators.

-2025 Best Masters in Communication Programs in Idaho
+2026 Best Masters in Communication Programs in Idaho

 Idaho State University